 AVD Deployment Operation Failed | Add New VMs to Existing Host Pool

-This post is applicable only for the Azure Virtual Desktop spring 2020 release (a.k.a AVD v2).
+This post applies only to the Azure Virtual Desktop spring 2020 release (a.k.a.
+AVD v2).
 The Spring 2020 update uses the Azure Resource Manager (ARM) Azure Virtual Desktop objects.

 Host sessions are nothing but virtual machines part of the host pool.
-I’m planning to add new two-session hosts to host pools using Azure Virtual Desktop’s new experience (a.k.a AVD).
+I plan to add two-session hosts to host pools using Azure Virtual Desktop’s new experience (a.k.a AVD).

 NOTE! – Learn more about AVD v2 ARM model architecture.